nutanix/libvfio-user/docs/vfio-user.rst

 * *index* is the index of IRQ type being setup.
 * *start* is the start of the sub-index being set.
 * *count* describes the number of sub-indexes being set.
-As a special case, a count of 0 with data flags of VFIO_IRQ_SET_DATA_NONE disables all interrupts of the index.
+As a special case, a count (and start) of 0, with data flags of VFIO_IRQ_SET_DATA_NONE disables all interrupts of the index.
 * *data* is an optional field included when the VFIO_IRQ_SET_DATA_BOOL flag is present.
 It contains an array of booleans that specify whether the action is to be performed on the corresponding